dojo/docs/dojo/hccss.rst

 .. contents ::
     :depth: 2

+Provides "High Contrast" feature detection for accessibility purposes.

 Introduction
 ============

-By doing a require() of "dojo/hccss", the "dj_a11y" CSS class will be added to your document's <body> tag if the machine is in high contrast mode, and thus the browser doesn't display background images.
+By doing a ``require()`` of ``dojo/hccss``, the ``dj_a11y`` CSS class will be added to your document's ``<body>`` tag if the machine is in high contrast mode.
+Dijit's styling is aware of this class and will not display background images.
 This is useful for Internet Explorer and Firefox running on Windows.
 It doesn't apply to Chrome or Safari (on mobile, mac, or desktop), which always display background images.

-hccss will also set the has("highcontrast") flag so code can check directly whether or not it's in high contrast mode.
+``dojo/hccss`` will also set the ``has("highcontrast")`` flag so code can check directly whether or not it is in high contrast mode and branch appropriately.

 Usage
 =====